-We do not find that railroads reduced market distortions, whether due to firm markups or input frictions, but the railroads generated substantial national aggregate productivity gains by encouraging the expansion of an economy with market distortions.
-There would also be large potential gains from reducing distortions (as in Restuccia and Rogerson, 2008; Hsieh and Klenow, 2009): estimating a counterfactual that removes all input distortions, and maintains the railroad network in 1890, we estimate that national aggregate productivity would increase by 110% (holding worker utility fixed) or by 30% (holding total population fixed).
-But market integration need not decrease market distortions; indeed, estimated distortions in modern US data are similar to this historical era, such that there continue to be large potential aggregate productivity gains from further increases in input-use.
+We do not find that railroads reduced market distortions, whether due to firm markups, borrowing constraints, or other inefficiencies, but the railroads generated substantial national aggregate productivity gains by encouraging the expansion of an economy with market distortions.
+There would also be large potential gains from reducing distortions (as in Restuccia and Rogerson, 2008; Hsieh and Klenow, 2009): estimating a counterfactual that removes all input distortions, and maintaining the railroad network in 1890, we estimate that national aggregate productivity would increase by 110% (holding worker utility fixed) or by 30% (holding total population fixed).
+But market integration need not decrease market distortions; indeed, estimated distortions in modern US data are similar to this historical era, such that there continue to be large potential aggregate productivity gains from new infrastructure or technologies that would further increase input-use.

-These same aggregate productivity gains accrue whether market distortions are due to input frictions or market power.
+The same aggregate productivity gains accrue whether market distortions are due to market power or other inefficiencies.
 Aggregate productivity increases as inputs are reallocated to firms with more market power, even if that increases the average markup in the economy.
 Even if high-markup firms are not especially productive, in a physical sense, their high price means that consumers on the margin would value more of that good than the goods being produced with those inputs by lower-markup firms.
 Further, aggregate productivity increases when inputs move to higher marginal productivity firms even if those firms are less productive on average.